tjknoth/cse130-web/lectures/00-hello.md

 a current **Authorization for Accommodation (AFA)** letter issued by the Office for Students with Disabilities (OSD) which is located in University Center 202 behind Center Hall.

-Students are required to present their AFA letters to Faculty (please make arrangements to contact me privately) and to the CSE OSD Liaison [Christina Rontell](https://cse.ucsd.edu/people/administrative-staff/christina-rontell) in advance so that accommodations may be arranged.
+Students are required to present their AFA letters to Faculty (please make arrangements to contact me privately) and to the CSE OSD Liaison in advance so that accommodations may be arranged.

 <br>
 <br>